ethereum-optimism/optimism/specs/derivation.md

 To derive the L2 blocks in an epoch `E`, we need the following inputs:

-- The L1 [sequencing window][g-sequencing-window] for epoch `E`: the L1 blocks in the range `[E, E + SWS)` where `SWS` is the sequencing window size.
+- The L1 [sequencing window][g-sequencing-window] for epoch `E`: the L1 blocks in the range `[E, E + SWS)` where `SWS` is the sequencing window size (note that this means that epochs are overlapping).
 In particular we need:
     - The [batcher transactions][g-batcher-transactions] included in the sequencing window.
 These allow us to reconstruct [sequencer batches][g-sequencer-batch] containing the transactions to include in L2 blocks (each batch maps to a single L2 block).